-Michael Wallis is a Member in the San Antonio office who practices in the area of medical malpractice defense and labor and employment law.
-His practice includes the representation of nurses, physicians, hospitals and employers in various civil and federal courts throughout Texas.
+Michael Wallis is a Member in the San Antonio office and head of the firm’s Health Law Section.
+His practice includes medical malpractice defense and labor and employment law.
+Mr. Wallis regularly represents nurses, physicians, hospitals, and employers in various civil and federal courts throughout Texas.
 Reported cases include Texas Laurel Ridge Hospital, L.P. d/b/a Laurel Ridge Treatment Center v.
 Almazan, 374 S.W.3d 601 (Tex.
 App. – San Antonio 2012, no pet.); and Matosky v.
 Manning, M.D., 428 Fed.
 Appx.
 293 (5th Cir.
 2011).

 South Texas College of Law, Houston, J.D., 2001; Loyola of New Orleans, B.A., 1996